aromanro/TightBinding/README.md

 # TightBinding
 Semi-empirical tight-binding computation of the electronic structure of semiconductors

-The description will be on https://compphys.go.ro
+The description is on the blog: https://compphys.go.ro/tight-binding/

 ### PROGRAM IN ACTION